kubeedge/ianvs/docs/proposals/simulation/simulation.md

 - Provide downloadable open source datasets and data processing scripts for the difficulty in obtaining datasets and supporting algorithms
 - Provides industrial-grade distributed collaborative system simulation for the problem that the repeated deployment of edge-cloud collaboration is too heavy
-- In view of the high cost of solution selection and the obscure problem of value, it supports the calculation and ranking of edge-cloud collaborative AI algorithm indicators

 ## Proposal